josephfosco/splice/doc/loops.clj.md

 {
-  :min-start-offset - minimum amount of time to wait before starting a loop (defaults to 0) :max-start-offset - maximum amount of time to wait before starting a loop (defaults to 0)
+  :min-start-offset-ms - minimum amount of time in milliseconds to wait before starting
+                           a loop (defaults to 0) :max-start-offset-ms - maximum amount of time in milliseconds to wait before starting a loop (defaults to 0)
     The start of each loop is computed independently using these two values

   :main-bus-effects - a map of effects to add to the main stereo output bus